 The Landlord's Playbook

-This week, we're talking about being a landlord.
-Being a landlord means you have more responsibilities.
+This week, we're talking about being a landlord and being a landlord means you have more responsibilities.
 We'll explain these tasks and give you tips on how to do them well.
 Whether you're new or experienced as a landlord, Bitprop is here to help you every step of the way.

 Homeowner's roles and responsibilities.

 In this business, there are three main stakeholders.
 You, the tenants and Bitprop.
 You, as the homeowner, are in the middle and take care of your tenants on your property.
-Bitprop, on the other side, is there to provide you with guidance and technical support to run your property successfully, and to handle the tenant's leases and payments.
+Bitprop, on the one side, is there to provide you with guidance and technical support to help you run your flats successfully, and to handle the tenant's leases and payments.
 At the end of 10 years, we want you to be ready to run your property smoothly on your own.
 For a smooth operation, there are rights and responsibilities relevant to all stakeholders.

-• You can request maintenance from Bitprop and should report issues promptly with all necessary details
+• You can request maintenance for the flats in your backyard from Bitprop and should report issues promptly with all necessary details

 • You earn 15% of the rent paid by your tenants